flatpak/flatpak-docs/docs/desktop-integration.rst

 The following desktop integration options are no longer in use and can be safely ignored:

 - Application menus - these are specific to the GNOME desktop.
-However, they are likely to be phased out in the future.
+However, they are being phased out in GNOME 3.32.
+Applications are expected to show menus as part of their application window.
 - Global menu bar - this was a feature similar to Mac's menu bar, which was part of Ubuntu's Unity desktop.
 This has been retired.
 All Linux desktops and distributions expect a menu bar to be shown as part of the application window, should one be provided (rather than relying on a global menu bar, as on Mac).